Skip to content

 Pause time tracking for a user when a lock event is received for an unknown session.

-perform_daily_reset
+perform_daily_reset async

 periodic_session_update async